gforce81/GCP-IoT-WeatherData/README.md

 ```
     SELECT * FROM weatherData.weahterDataTable ORDER BY timecollected
 ```
-* You should see sensor data at 1min interval
+* You should see sensor data at 1 minute interval

 ## Step 7 - Create a Dashboard